Sri Lankan cricket team in South Africa in 2016–17

 Sri Lankan national cricket team toured South Africa from 18 December 2016 to 10 February 2017.
-The tour consisted of a series of three Tests, five One Day Internationals (ODIs) and three Twenty20 Internationals (T20Is).
+The tour consisted of three Tests, five One Day Internationals (ODIs) and three Twenty20 Internationals (T20Is).
 After the initial tour schedule was announced, the dates were moved slightly to accommodate South Africa's domestic T20 tournament.

 On 12 December 2016 AB de Villiers stood down as South Africa's Test captain.
 He named his stand-in Faf du Plessis as replacement, a move that was confirmed by Cricket South Africa (CSA).
 Immediately prior to this series, du Plessis was found guilty of ball tampering during the second Test against Australia that took place in November 2016.
 He appealed the charge, but it was rejected.
 He lost his match fee from the second Test, but escaped the more serious charge of a one-match ban.
 De Villiers returned to team when he was named captain for the ODI fixtures.
 He also played in the third and final T20I match, with Farhaan Behardien retained as captain.

 South Africa won the Test series 3–0.
 Sri Lanka won the T20I series 2–1, their first ever series win in any format in South Africa.
 South Africa won the ODI series 5–0 and moved to the number one position in the ICC ODI Championship.